caustee/hugo/content/contact.md

 summary: Say hello
 ---

-You can contact me on email (my name at this hostname), or you can ping me on Twitter or LinkedIn.
+You can contact me on email (my name at this hostname), or you can ping me on LinkedIn.
 I prefer the second option.
 Cheers!